nodiesorg/nodies_monitoring/README.md

 - other evms should work but not tested```

 ## Run individual clients
- [setup.py](./clients/setup.py) has an optional CLI flag that allows specific clients to be ran.

-- `--clients`
-  - Allows control over which clients are ran on the exporter stack
+ [setup.py](./clients/setup.py) has an optional CLI flag that allows control over which clients are ran on the exporter stack

-  - Services available:
-    - blockchain_exporter
-    - promtail
-    - cadvisor
-    - node_exporter
+`--clients blockchain_exporter, promtail cadvisor, node_exporter`

 ## Customization